ally-design-system/ally-design-system-starter-kit/README.md

 The starter kit will include:

 -   An extended Atomic Design project architecture using 'Particles' (sub-atomic particles representing design tokens).
--   A Storybook (v5) powered UI Component Library (For UI presentation, testing and documentation).
+-   A Storybook (v6) powered UI Component Library (For UI presentation, visual testing and documentation).
 -   Unit testing with Jest and CircleCI (This may not be included in the first version of the kit).
 -   Nested Sass(Scss) with the Atomic BEM naming convention (an extended version of BEM including an atomic prefix which deals with modifiers more gracefully than the original BEM convention).
 -   Markdown files as the content source for pages and posts by default but can be extended to use a CMS of choice.